-Johnson vaccine, or two weeks after the second dose of any combination of two doses of different COVID-19 vaccines as part of one primary vaccination series.
-All employees are required to report their vaccination status and to provide proof of vaccination.
-Employees must provide truthful and accurate information about their COVID-19 vaccination status, and, if applicable, their testing results.
+All employees are required to report their vaccination status and, if vaccinated, provide proof of vaccination.
+Employees must provide truthful and accurate information about their COVID-19 vaccination status, and, if not fully vaccinated, their testing results.
 Employees not in compliance with this policy will be subject to discipline.